sunlei2007/OOJ-Fasttype/README.md

 2
 ## Description
 3
-  > Temperature converter API is used to convert Fahrenheit to Celsius and Celsius to Fahrenheit.
+  > Temperature converter API is used to convert Fahrenheit kkkkto Celsius and Celsius to Fahrenheit.
 4
 ## Call the API